tjarkvandemerwe/tidyprompt/README.md

 If you have any questions or suggestions, you can also reach us via e-mail.

-### A note on ‘text-based’ versus ‘native’ handling of LLMs
+### Philosophy of ‘tidyprompt’: text-based versus native handling of LLMs

 ‘tidyprompt’ is primarily focused on ‘text-based’ handling of LLMs, where textual output is parsed to achieve structured output and other